wasimusu/distcache/readme.md

 Cache the results.
 And, the figures vary and you can still use caching service.
 It just makes things faster.

 ### Contributing
-Please read [contributing] (contributing.md) to learn how to contribute to this project.
+Please read [contributing](contributing.md) to learn how to contribute to this project.